February 16, 2009

 Sandy and her husband mostly stayed home after that, when they weren’t working.
 They couldn’t take Travis with them anymore, and they didn’t like to leave him without any company.

 A few years later, Sandy’s husband suddenly died of stomach cancer.
 When Sandy came home from the hospital alone, Travis was inconsolable, picking up a framed photo of his father-figure off of the wall, and holding it to his heart.
-Sandy was just as shaken, and to sooth her grief, Travis would brush her hair for her as she sat on the couch, weeping.
+Sandy was just as shaken, and to sooth her grief, Travis would brush her hair for her while she sat on the couch, weeping.

-It was be just the two of them in the house after that; as the years passed, Sandy became almost a recluse.
+It was to be just the two of them in the house after that; as the years passed, Sandy became almost a recluse.
 Travis continued to grow.

 * * *

 Behind the scenes, Connecticut was still trying to figure out what it could do to resolve the situation.
 Late in 2008, a biologist from DEEP (Department of Energy and Environmental Protection) wrote a memorandum to her supervisors.
 She wanted to emphasize the danger of the situation out on Rock Rimmon Road:

 Subject: Travis the chimpanzee

 The issue of the private ownership of Travis continues to be a concern as to public safety. …I’m afraid if he feels threatened or if someone enters his territory, he could seriously hurt someone. …it has not been determined if the enclosure is strong enough to secure the animal. …[Connecticut law] prohibits the possession of the primate weighing more than 50 pounds.
 Travis does not meet the exemption, since it’s over 50 pounds, and it has the potential to inflict harm and danger.